Cookies managing

 Natalya Bezrukova

-When Putin recognized the LDNR on February 22, I understood that we were on the verge of big events.
-And on the 24th, I woke up at about 5 am from the explosions.
-Gostomel is not far from us, my grandmother was born there, and in her youth, she used to walk to the town on foot – it's very close*.
+When Putin announced Russia’s recognition of the so-called LDPR on February 22, I understood that we were on the verge of big events.
+On the 24th, I woke up at about 5 am from the explosions.
+Hostomel is not far from us – my grandmother was born there, and in her youth, she used to walk to the town on foot.
+It is very close *.

 Russian headquarters was 10 meters from my house

-I was supposed to have a class at 10 am – I'm an English teacher.
-But the student’s mother texted me: “Egor won’t come today.”
+I am an English teacher, and I was supposed to have a lesson at 10 am.
+However, my student’s mother texted me, “Igor won’t come today."

 At first, we thought everything would be over by the evening, the enemy would be defeated, and victory would be ours.
-A friend from Hadera called me to ask how I was.
-I replied: "They are bombing us".
+A friend from Hadera in Israel called me to ask how I was.
+I replied: "They are bombing us."
 At two o'clock she called again.
-I told her, they are bombing, we are fighting.
+I told her that they are bombing and we are fighting.
 She said, “I thought you had already surrendered.”
 I retorted, "No way."

 But the explosions were getting louder and closer.
-Although while there were water, gas, electricity, heating, and the Internet, we perceived everything like theater.
-Okay, they are shooting, the rockets are flying, the glass burst in the bedroom… Okay, the orcs are riding in the tanks under the windows...
+However, while we still had water, gas, electricity, heating, and the Internet, we perceived everything like theater.
+Okay, they are shooting, the rockets are flying, and glass burst in the bedroom… Okay, the orcs are riding in the tanks under the windows...
 In my apartment, one window overlooks the road, and the tanks were literally three meters away – some with the letter V, others with Z. Their headquarters was 10 meters from my house.

 Photo courtesy of Natalya Bezrukova